 The route traverses a great variety of landscapes from open moorland to steep-sided wooded river valleys and passes thorough both the Peak District and Yorkshire Dales National Parks.
 A good scattering of reservoirs, originally constructed to service the canals and the needs of the developing industrial cities of the north, add variety to the landscape.
 Evidence of the industrial heritage of the South Pennines is present in the form of derelict mills, dismantled railways, soot blackened gritstone walls and tall ivy-covered chimneys.
 Many sections of the Trail follow old packhorse or drovers routes, some dating back to medieval times, which criss-cross the moors.
 Other sections were negotiated and constructed specifically to link existing bridleways or byways and so provide a continuous route.

-The Trail passes through Derbyshire and the Peak District heading northwards across the moors of Tameside and into Oldham clipping the edge of the village of Uppermill.
-Heading onwards past a chain of reservoirs and the busy Hollingworth Lake the Trail visits the moors of Rochdale before joining the 47 mile (75.6 Km) Mary Towneley Loop in the South Pennines, the first part of the Pennine Bridleway to be officially opened.
+The Trail passes through Derbyshire and the Peak District heading northwards across the moors of Tameside and into Oldham, clipping the edge of the village of Uppermill.
+Heading onwards past a chain of reservoirs and the busy Hollingworth Lake, the Trail visits the moors of Rochdale before joining the 47 mile (75.6 km) Mary Towneley Loop in the South Pennines.
 From the top of the Loop the Trail heads across the hills towards the quaint village of Wycoller in Lancashire before taking a breather across the slightly flatter landscape of the Ribble Valley.
-Then into the stunning limestone landscape of the Yorkshire Dales and the 10 mile (16 Km) Settle Loop.
+It’s then into the stunning limestone landscape of the Yorkshire Dales and the 10 mile (16 km) Settle Loop.
 Heading northwards the route visits the walled lanes around Austwick before heading to the more isolated and sparsely populated Cam and Dent fells.
 The final push after the Mallerstang valley is the climb up and over Wild Boar Fell before a welcome decent towards the village of Ravenstonedale in Cumbria.

 The process of agreeing, creating and constructing new sections of Trail can be a long one and unfortunately there is still a gap of approximately 5 miles in the route in Derbyshire where the final line of the Trail is still under negotiation.
 Discussions are also still underway regarding the route leading to and from the busy A65 crossing in the village of Long Preston in North Yorkshire just as the Trail crosses into the Dales.